What Is Broken Heart Syndrome?

 - Emotional memories

-Experts also believe that genetics may make some people more likely to get broken heart syndrome.
+- Genetics.
+Experts also believe that genes may make some people more likely to get broken heart syndrome.

 You're not more likely to get broken heart syndrome if you have a history of heart disease.